THE MARILYN TRANSCRIPT - released August 5,

 I am very sad to see that Mr. Miner's transcript got such wide press.
 Now

-his claims will become "fact" in the minds of many, when the reality of the
+his claims will become "fact" in the minds of many, when the reality

 matter is that the source for these Monroe revelations is specious, at best.